d347h-eth/terraforms-fanpack/README.md

    - Some pieces pause rendering (“gaps”).
 Chromium only emits screencast frames on paints, so we toggle the root element’s `translateZ(...)` transform every ~20 ms via `setInterval`.
 This has no visual effect but guarantees continuous frame emission, preserving those intentional gaps.

 3. **Native screencast capture**
    - Uses `Page.startScreencast` instead of repeated `page.screenshot` calls to avoid per-frame raster/PNG overhead.
-Frames arrive as base64 PNG/JPEG buffers with minimal latency.
+Frames arrive as base64 PNG/JPEG buffers with minimal latency, and PNG headers are verified before a frame is considered valid to avoid early frames at wrong dimensions.
-   - Buffers frames in memory; disk writes occur after capture so I/O never alters timing.
+   - Supports two modes: **streaming** (default) writes frames to disk sequentially via an async queue so each buffer is released immediately after it hits disk; **buffered** (`--mode buffered`) stores every frame in memory and flushes once at the end for the fastest encode path when RAM is available.
    - Logs per-frame intervals (min/median/max) and overall elapsed time to diagnose jitter.

 4. **Temporal throttling**